cfw-guide/ios.cfw.guide/docs/en_US/guides/faq.md

 - **A12-A14/M1 iPads**: iPadOS 14.5.1 (via unc0ver)
 - **A14 iPhones**: iOS 14.5.1 (via unc0ver)

-Note that A12 and newer devices running iOS 14.8.1 are newer do not have a jailbreak, which also inherently means no A15 or A16 device has a jailbreak currently.
+Note that A12 and newer devices running iOS 14.8.1 and newer do not have a jailbreak, which also inherently means no A15 or A16 device has a jailbreak currently.

 ### What is this "Rootless" I am hearing about with regards to iOS 15